lucasjabur/studying_Java/README.md

 So, to run the codes, you can change the values on the classes' instances.

--- but I'll change this in the future --
+-- but I'll change this in the future if convenient --

+## Remember

+The codes are simple and perhaps not written in the best possible way due to my limited knowledge so far.

+It's important to say that I don't intend to improve the codes once they've been posted, as I'd like to make the defects of the first codes explicit so that it's possible to make a better comparison with the latest codes in order to show my evolution throughout the course and over time.

 ## THANK YOU!